-A millionaire party licensee could not accept any compensation in connection with an event unless the compensation were expressly authorized by Article 2 or a rule promulgated under Article 2.
-A person could not accept any commission, salary, pay, profit, or wage for participating in the management or operation of a millionaire party, except as allowed by rule.
+A millionaire party licensee cannot accept any compensation in connection with an event unless the compensation is expressly authorized by Article 2 or a rule promulgated under Article 2.
+A person cannot accept any commission, salary, pay, profit, or wage for participating in the management or operation of a millionaire party, except as allowed by rule.